-We expect that the net proceeds from this offering of common stock will be approximately \$102.3 million, after deducting discounts and commissions to the underwriters and estimated expenses of this offering that we will pay.
+We expect that the net proceeds from the sale of the notes will be approximately \$ million, after deducting discounts and commissions to the underwriters and estimated expenses of this offering that we will pay.
+We will use the net proceeds from this offering to repay all of our short-term borrowings under our \$195 million, 364-day revolving credit facility with ABN AMRO, as agent, which expires on August 26, 2003.
+Borrowings under this facility bear interest at a floating rate, which at March 31, 2003, was 2.11%.
+We intend to use the remainder of the net proceeds to repay other indebtedness, which may include some or all of our notes payable under our three-year revolving credit facility with ABN AMRO Bank N.V., as agent, which expires on August 28, 2004, and long-term debt under our \$35 million term loan due September 30, 2004.
+Borrowings under the three-year facility bear interest at a floating rate, which at March 31, 2003, was 2.05%.
+Borrowings under the \$35 million term loan bear interest at a floating rate, which at March 31, 2003, was 2.55%.
 During the last year, we utilized short-term borrowings to finance approximately \$51 million of construction costs related to the Las Vegas Cogeneration II facility and approximately \$39 million of costs related to our acquisition of Mallon Resources Corporation.
-Approximately \$50 million of the net proceeds from this offering will be used to repay all of our short-term borrowings under our Las Vegas Cogeneration project credit agreement with ABN AMRO Bank N.V. and GE Capital Corp., which expires on May 27, 2003.
-Borrowings under this agreement bear interest at a floating rate, which at March 31, 2003, was 5.81%.
-The remaining net proceeds will be used to repay a portion of current indebtedness under our \$195 million, 364-day revolving credit facility with ABN AMRO, as agent, which expires on August 26, 2003.
-Borrowings under this facility bear interest at a floating rate, which at March 31, 2003, was 2.11%.